The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 In today’s world, it’s more of a trap than anything.
 Eight hours of work quickly morphs into 10 or 12 hours when you include commute times and required but unpaid breaks.

-In addition, many employers have found a way around the 40-hour requirement with salary work.
+In addition, many employers have found a way around the 40-hour requirement with salaried work.
 Workers receive a “salary” to be available when needed, which usually means more than the standard forty hours.
 Salaried employees aren’t eligible for overtime pay.

 Though the federal government provides rules regarding who can qualify as a salaried employee, many businesses find ways to ensure their workers meet the requirements.